-Oil drops below $60 as China virus drives demand concern
+Oil drops below $60 as China virus stokes demand concern

 (GRAPHIC: Map showing places with confirmed cases of 2019-nCoV - here)

-Additional reporting by Aaron Sheldrick in Tokyo and Shadia Nasralla in London; Editing by Barbara Lewis, Kirsten Donovan
+Additional reporting by Aaron Sheldrick in Tokyo, Maha El Dahan and Rania El Gamal in Dubai, Ahmad Ghaddar and Shadia Nasralla in London; Editing by Kirsten Donovan and Mark Potter